jeanibarz/probir/memory-bank/consolidated_learnings.md

 - When using type hints from the `typing` module (e.g., `List`, `Tuple`, `Dict`, `Optional`, `Any`), ensure they are explicitly imported: `from typing import List, Tuple, Dict, Optional, Any`.
 - *Rationale:* Failure to import these types will result in a `NameError` at runtime (or potentially static analysis time) when the type hint is evaluated.
 This is a common oversight when adding or modifying type annotations.

+**Pattern: Hierarchical Configuration Loading**
+- Implement a clear precedence for loading configuration values, e.g., Command-Line Arguments > Environment Variables > `.env` file values > Hardcoded defaults.
+- A helper function (e.g., `load_config_value(var_name, cli_value, default_value)`) can encapsulate this logic.
+- *Rationale:* Provides flexibility for users to override configurations at different levels and centralizes config resolution.

+**Pattern: File Name Sanitization**
+- When generating filenames from user-configurable strings (like step names from a pipeline config), ensure all potentially problematic characters (e.g., `/`, `\`, `:`, `*`, `?`, `"`, `<`, `>`, `|`) are replaced or removed to create valid filenames and prevent unintended directory structures.
+- *Rationale:* Avoids `FileNotFoundError` or incorrect file placement due to invalid characters in paths.

+**Pattern: Grouping and Selecting by Max Criterion**
+- To group a list of items (e.g., dictionaries) by a common key and then select one item from each group based on a maximum value of some attribute:
+    1. Use `collections.defaultdict(list)` to group items by the key.
+    2. Iterate through the `items()` of the `defaultdict`.
+    3. For each group (list of items), iterate through its members to find the one with the maximum value for the desired attribute (e.g., `len(item.get("messages", []))`).
+- *Rationale:* Common pattern for summarizing or selecting representative items from grouped data.

 ## Project `probir` Specifics

 **Project Structure Overview:**